moughxyz/viberunner/README.md

 ### Available APIs

-Frames have access to the global `api` object and direct Node.js modules:
+Apps have access to the global `api` object and direct Node.js modules:

 ```javascript
 // File operations